t3n/graphql/Readme.md

             Query: 'Your\Package\GraphQL\Resolver\QueryResolver'
 ```
 With this configuration the class `Your\Package\GraphQL\Resolver\Type\ProductResolver` would be responsible
 for queries on a Product type.
+The {Type} will evaluate to your type name.

 #### Resolver Implementation
 A implementation for our example could look like this (pseudocode):